ailabstw/FLaVor/README.md

 ## License

-FLAVors has a XXX license, as found in the LICENSE file.
+FLaVors has a XXX license, as found in the LICENSE file.